 Eligibility for Ygrene is based primarily on home equity and, in the state of California, your ability to pay, among other factors.
 No minimum credit score is required for approval — your credit will only be pulled to verify certain underwriting criteria.
 The credit pull is a soft credit pull and will not affect your credit score.
-Payments can be spread out up to 30 years (depending on the useful life of the improvement) with no payments for up to a year or more1, subject to underwriting guidelines, approvals and date of funding.
+Payments can be spread out up to 30 years (depending on the useful life of the improvement) with no payments for up to a year or more1, subject to underwriting guidelines, approvals, and date of funding.

 Depending on where you live, PACE financing can be used for improvements on commercial, residential, nonprofit, light industrial and agricultural properties.
 PACE helps communities at all levels by lowering utility bills for property owners, creating green jobs and helping local governments achieve important environmental goals.

 To date, PACE has been successfully used by over 220,000 residential and commercial property owners to improve their property's energy efficiency, lower utility bills^^, protect from hurricanes, and reduce their carbon footprint.
 By providing over $1 billion of private capital to more than 550 local communities, Ygrene has created thousands of jobs and invested millions into local economies across the U.S. Learn more at ygrene.com.
 Learn more about how PACE works here.